assist-project/dtls-fuzzer/README.md

 A lot of the code was taken/adapted from TLS-StateVulnFinder, which was built on Joeri's StateLearner tool.
 These tools implement learning using TLS-Attacker.

 # Installing
-Run the prepare script which will deploy the two local .jars to your local repository, then install the tool itself.
+Run the prepare script which will deploy local .jars it depends on to your local repository, then install the tool itself.
-Thus the on a POSIX system would be:
+Thus on a POSIX system would be:

     > bash prepare.sh
     > mvn clean install

 Following these steps, a target directory should have been built containing dtls-fuzzer.jar .

-# Getting Help Page
+# Displaying help page
 Run:

     > java -jar dtls-fuzzer.jar -help

 # Learning DTLS implementations